 The discovery strategy was established to capture the opportunity in the enduring super cycle of innovation, and this mission has made for a fascinating ten years prior.
 But, if anything, we believe the next decade looks even more exciting.

-Annual Past Performance to 30 June Each Year (Net %)
+Annual Past Performance to 30 June each year (%)